 The Polish public are divided over whether to accept refugees fleeing war, with 48 percent of respondents to a recent poll opposed to it and 41 percent in favour.

-Public support for the government of Mateusz Morawiecki increased by 1 pp to 33 percent in April, a new CBOS poll revealed on Thursday.
+Public support for the government of Mateusz Morawiecki decreased by 2 percentage points (pps) to 32 percent in August, a new CBOS poll revealed on Tuesday.

 A majority of Poles believe the country is heading in the wrong direction, according to the results of a new poll published on Monday.